H-1B Regulatory Requirements and Updates

-Many international students and scholars in the U.S. hope to find employment in the U.S. that will allow them to gain the skills needed to secure permanent work (in the U.S. or abroad).
-For most graduates, the H-1B nonimmigrant category is a natural progression because many will graduate with at least a bachelor’s degree or have already earned an equivalent degree from their native country.
+Many international students and scholars in the U.S. hope to find employment in the U.S. that will allow them to gain the skills needed to secure permanent work.
+For most graduates, the H-1B non-immigrant visa category is a natural progression after Optional Practical Training (OPT) or employment as a contractor.
+This is because many international students will graduate with at least a bachelor’s degree.
+Others may have already earned an equivalent degree from their native country.

-To be a specialty occupation, the job must meet one of the following requirements:
+To qualify as a specialty occupation, the job you’re seeking must meet one of the following requirements:

-- Bachelor’s or higher degree or its equivalent is normally the minimum entry requirement for the position;
+- A bachelor’s or higher degree or its equivalent is normally the minimum entry requirement for the position.

 - The nature of the specific duties is so specialized and complex that the knowledge required to perform the duties is usually associated with the attainment of a bachelor’s or higher degree.